lara-martin/Principles-of-AI/index.md

 ### Learning Objectives
 By the end of the course, you will be able to...
 * Predict the behavior of different search algorithms
+* Construct and query a knowledge base using first-order logic
 * Define decision making problems, and implement agents that can solve them
 * Apply probabilistic reasoning to problems with uncertainty
-* Compare and contrast machine learning methods, and determine an appropriate method for a given problem
+* Compare and contrast AI methods, and determine an appropriate method for a given problem
 * Reflect on the societal impacts of the AI methods and applications discussed in class